 GeneCards Summary for COX6B1 Gene

 COX6B1 (Cytochrome C Oxidase Subunit 6B1) is a Protein Coding gene.
 Diseases associated with COX6B1 include Mitochondrial Complex Iv Deficiency and Encephalomyopathy.
-Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Gene Expression.
+Among its related pathways are Gene Expression and Metabolism.
 Gene Ontology (GO) annotations related to this gene include cytochrome-c oxidase activity.
 An important paralog of this gene is COX6B2.